emmasteel/Work-Experience-Magic-AIght-Ball/README.md

 - ✅ Understood how web applications work
 - ✅ Built something cool with AI
 - ✅ Worked as part of a development team
+- ✅ Worked with real engineers on the Software Development Lifecycle (SDLC)
+- ✅ Thought like a Business Analyst to extract requirements from users
 - ✅ Created something you can show friends and family!

 ## 🤝 Team Collaboration